oremaz/GAIA_agent/README.md

 	- LibreOffice CLI (`soffice`) available — the notebook includes a command to install it (`!brew install --cask libreoffice` in the provided notebook; on Linux you may prefer `apt-get install libreoffice-common libreoffice-writer libreoffice-core` in a container/VM).
 	- Hardware:
 		- API mode: CPU is OK.
-		- Non-API multimodal: 2 GPUs (NVIDIA T4 recommended) for stable multimodal model loading (Qwen/Gemma etc.).
+		- Non-API multimodal: 2 GPUs (NVIDIA T4 recommended) for stable multimodal model loading (Qwen models).
 		- Non-API text-only: 1 GPU (NVIDIA T4 recommended).

 - Local / development environment (for `agent2.py`, `app.py`):